Ownwn/PersonalSite/README.md

 # Personal Site

----

-A site I made to quickly access school links, along with my LLM wrapper.
+A site I made to quickly access school links, along with my LLM chatbot.
 Rewritten from Svelte to React.

-Some of the code is a little old as this was the project that I first learned JS with.
+I'm currently working on implementing streaming, so that I can see LLM responses in real-time as they arrive in chunks.
+I'm doing this using the JS Streams API.

 ### Learning Experiences
 - General React state knowledge